Probabilistic Variational Contrastive Learning: Variational Contrastive Learning (VCL)

-In contrast to VAE embeddings—which often rely on pixel‐level reconstruction through expressive decoder~\cite{song2024scale}—VCL preserves semantics via contrastive objectives.
-The next proposition provides a theoretical connection between InfoNCE and the reconstruction term. \begin{proposition} Assume the critic $\psi$ in InfoNCE is optimal.
-As the number of negatives $N\to\infty$,
+In contrast to VAE embeddings—which often rely on pixel‐level reconstruction through expressive decoder~\citep{song2024scale}—VCL preserves semantics via contrastive objectives.
+The next proposition (proved in Appendix~\ref{app:opt_inf}) provides a theoretical connection between InfoNCE and the reconstruction~term. \begin{proposition} Assume that: 1) the critic $\psi$ in InfoNCE is optimal; 2) $p(\zs)<\infty,~\forall \zs$; and 3) $0<\epsilon \leq p(\zs|\zs') \leq g_+(\zs),~\forall \zs,\zs'$ with a absolutely integrable $g:\Zc\to(0,\infty)$.
+Then, as the number of negatives $N\to\infty$,